 Mandated by federal law under the Clean Water Act (CWA), the City of Danville’s Stormwater Management Program is a comprehensive program designed to protect properties and aquatic resources from damage caused by increased volume, frequency, and peak rate of stormwater runoff.
-It is the City of Danville’s goal to protect these resources from non-point source pollution
+It is the City of Danville’s goal to protect these resources from non-point source pollution and illicit discharges.

 The City of Danville recognizes that regulation alone will not solve the problem.
 Education and public participation are crucial to the success of the program.
 Safe and clean water is the goal for everyone.

 Stormwater Management is the process of controlling the runoff that comes primarily from impervious surfaces like parking lots, driveways, and rooftops.
 Rural areas are typically comprised of pervious areas, such as pastures and woodlands.
 These areas absorb and infiltrate the rainfall and generate a small volume of runoff.
 Developed urban areas contain a higher percentage of impervious surfaces, such as pavement and rooftops.
 The quantity of runoff from these areas quickly overwhelms natural channels and streams causing channel erosion, localized flooding, and property damage.

 Stormwater can transport pollutants, such as motor oil and household

 cleaners, from these impervious surfaces.
 This water flows directly from

 the streets into our creeks and rivers with little or no treatment.
 In

 the City of Danville, storm sewers are not part of the sanitary sewer

 Pollution spoils our water.
 Stormwater picks up any debris, chemicals,